mozilla-services/socorro/docs/installation.rst

   honcho start middleware
   honcho start processor

-If you want to modify something that is common across config files like PostgreSQL username/hostname/etc, make sure to see config/common_database.ini-dist and the "+include" line in the service-specific config files (such as collector.ini and processor.ini).
+If you want to modify something that is common across config files like PostgreSQL username/hostname/etc, refer to config/common_database.ini-dist and the "+include" line in the service-specific config files (such as collector.ini and processor.ini).
 This is optional but recommended.

 .. _systemtest-chapter: